open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 #### Messaging processor instrumentation

-In this example, application code provides and callback to the messaging processor to execute for each message.
+In this example, application code provides the callback to the messaging processor to execute for each message.

 ```java